Innovators 2012 part three – Jim Murray

 In a series of three articles, BBSRC Innovator of the Year 2012 winners reveal the secrets behind their innovations.

-In this, the third, Professor Jim Murray of the University of Cardiff describes how new DNA detection technology using light could improve on-the-spot medical and food diagnostics.
+In this, the third, Professor Jim Murray of Cardiff University describes how new DNA detection technology using light could improve on-the-spot medical and food diagnostics.
 In the first, Professor George Lomonossoff of the John Innes Centre explains how a safe and accessible way to make proteins in plants could revolutionise vaccine screening and yield novel metabolites.
 In the second, Professor Russell Foster explains how discovering an entirely new class of photoreceptor in the eye transformed our understanding of how body clocks regulate healthy ageing.

 In 2009 BBSRC established the annual Innovator of the Year competition to celebrate scientists who delivered science with high economic and social impact.
 See 'The money of all invention' for details on how innovation powers the technological treadmill that can solve both local and global problems, drive economic growth, and make our lives longer, easier and happier.